DCTDAO/MVP/README.md

 # MVP

 ## Before
-Create a new file secrets.json and add your MNEMONIC
+Create a new file secrets.json and add your MNEMONIC "privateKey" for testnets and realKey (mnemonic) for AVAX mainet.

       {
           "privateKey": "YOUR-MNEMONIC",
-          "ropstenURL": "<infure wss rpc to ropsten>"
+          "ropstenURL": "<infure wss rpc to ropsten>",
+	  "realKey": ""
       }